Lewesyru/fetch_challenge/README.md

 |Doritos|DORITOS|77|
 |Kraft|KRAFT|60|

 The results from the previous question don't make too much sense.
-Therefore, the comparison of them two is pointless.
+Therefore, the comparison of the two is pointless.

 #### 3. When considering average spend from receipts with 'rewardsReceiptStatus’ of ‘Accepted’ or ‘Rejected’, which is greater?
 We just need to get the average of `total_spent` out of `receipts` table, then group by the `rewardsReceiptStatus`.
-The `AVG()` function will automatically calulate the average of each group.
-The results of this question can be easily pull out by this query:
+The `AVG()` function will automatically calculate the average of each group.
+The results of this question can be easily pulled out by this query:
 ```sql
 select
 	rewards_receipt_status,